-Grounded in my experience building and leading a national, community-based organization and working across complex care systems, this model supports sustainable, ethically attuned private practice in real-world conditions while preserving full autonomy and the development of each clinician’s clinical voice.
+Grounded in my experience building and leading a national community-based organization and working across complex care systems, this model is intended to support sustainable, ethically grounded business in real-world conditions while preserving each clinician’s autonomy and the development of their own professional identity and practice approach.

 If this interests you, please reach out to me at amy@huronrosecounselling.com